 The eight Leibniz research museums have joined forces more closely within the framework of a "Leibniz Research Museums Action Plan" funded by the federal and state governments.
-The aim is to strengthen their activities in education and knowledge transfer and to improve networking among them.
+The aim is to strengthen their activities in education and knowledge transfer and to improve networking among the museums.

 This will make Leibniz research museums even more visible than before as places of innovative exhibitions, citizen science and knowledge transfer.
 With regard to joint activities, the action plan sets four priorities: science communication, communication research and standards, restoration and conservation research and international networking.

-"With this series of events, we offer actors from science, politics and the public a platform for the interactive discussion of socially relevant topics such as climate change, dealing with our natural and cultural heritage or the loss of biological diversity.
-The presentation of historical contexts and the future effects of these topics can be illuminated in different ways by the individual research museums and thus addressed comprehensively.
-The focus is often on individual or several museum objects.
+"With this series of events, we offer actors from science, politics and the public a platform for the interactive discussion of socially relevant topics such as climate change, dealing with our natural and cultural heritages or the loss of biological diversity.
+The presentation of historical contexts and the future effects of these topics can be illuminated in different ways by the individual research museums and are thus addressed comprehensively.
+The focus is often on individual or multiple museum objects.

-2. Strengthening and expanding research on mediation and networking on this topic
+2. Strengthening and expanding research about mediation and networking regarding this topic

 3. European Year of Cultural Heritage 2018